erikvanoosten/metrics-scala/docs/AvailableVersions.md

 Either upgrade metrics-scala to at least `3.0.4` or fix the Akka dependency in your project to `2.2.0`.

 Note: For Akka 2.4 (scala 2.10 and 2.11) you can use the builds for Akka 2.3.

+Note: For Akka 2.5 (scala 2.11 and 2.12) you can use the builds for Akka 2.4.

 Note: It might be wise to use the latest minor-version of Akka.
 For example `2.1.4` instead of `2.1.0`, `2.2.4` instead of `2.2.0`, and `2.3.6` instead of `2.3.0`.